Wildfire Smoke

 WorkSafe BC provides the information to help workers understand the potential hazards and outline some measures you can take to minimize worker exposure during the wildfire season.

-Vancouver Coastal Health's webpage providing the information on wildfire smoke and a number of links to public factsheets and resources.
+Vancouver Coastal Health's webpage providing the information on air quality and a number of links to public factsheets and resources.

 BC Centre for Disease Control's Wild Smoke Fact Sheets.
 They provide the information on the health effects, how to prepare for the wildfire season, portable air cleaners, and using the AQHI.